KvbiGRD/Shopping-list-app/README.md

 # Shopping-list-app
-Simple shopping list application based on JavaScript.
+Simple shopping (to do) list application based on JavaScript.

 # Try me!